oconn/redux-track-request/README.md

 - request:    Promise   (required)
 - onSuccess:  Function  (optional)  callback that receives the request body
 - onFailure:  Function  (optional)  callback that receives the response error on failure
+- complete:   Function  (optional)  callback that is triggered after success or failure

 ### Middleware options

 The `redux-request-tracker` middleware takes the following options

-- onUnauthorized:  Function  (optional)  callback triggered on all 401 responses
+- onUnauthorized:   Function (request) => any    | optional | callback triggered on all 401 responses
+- getRequestMethod: Function (request) => string | optional | override for getting the request method from your request object, may differ from request lib to request lib.
+- getRequestUrl:    Function (request) => string | optional | override for getting the request url from your request object, may differ from request lib to request lib.

 ### Connecting to your components